 Crowborough Festival are also planning several events in October to reflect and remember the lives of those commemorated on the War Memorials in Crowborough, Jarvis Brook and Rotherfield.

 The Conan Doyle exhibition runs at Crowborough Library until mid-June (opening times).
-It will be accompanied by a talk from Philip Abbott, Archives and Records Manager at the Royal Armouries.
-The date for the talk is still to be fixed, but we will publicise it once it is confirmed.
+It is accompanied by a talk from Philip Abbott, Archives and Records Manager at the Royal Armouries on Saturday 16th June.
+The talk is free, but you must reserve your place.